 The SCAO closed the matter.
 The record was never corrected.

-The Corporate Attorney Who Knew Exactly What He Was Doing
+The Corporate Attorney Who Knew Exactly What He Was Doing.
+And What the Prosecutor Did Next.

-Nicholas Missad is an attorney at Varnum LLP, one of Michigan’s largest law firms.
+Nicholas Missad is an attorney at Varnum LLP, one of Michigan’s largest law firms, with more than 38 years of practice in family law and criminal defense.
 He was retained by the complaining company in this matter.
 In late summer 2023, he sent a cease and desist to the journalist covering this case regarding her investigative reporting on the company’s financial practices.
-The journalist responded to that cease and desist.
+The journalist responded.

-Missad then forwarded her response directly to APA Christopher Elsworth, with the comment: “I think the dam is about to break.”
+Missad forwarded her response directly to APA Christopher Elsworth with the comment: “I think the dam is about to break.”

 That email is in Clutch Justice’s possession, produced in discovery in Barry County court proceedings.